gitlabhq/gitlabhq/doc/ci/environments.md

 ## Limitations

-You are limited to use only the [CI predefined variables](variables/README.md) in the `environment: name`.
-If you try to re-use variables defined inside `script` as part of the environment name, it will not work.
+In the `environment: name`, you are limited to only the [predefined environment variables](variables/predefined_variables.md).
+Re-using variables defined inside `script` as part of the environment name will not work.

 ## Further reading